California Rent Control

 What Are The Just Causes For Eviction Under The State Of California Rent Control?

-There are fifteen just causes under the Tenant Protection Act of 2019:
+There are fifteen just causes under the Tenant Protection Act:

 1. Failure to pay rent.